tjmcs/kragle/README.md

 ```

-next, use the `rsync` command to create a copy of the ISO file's contents in the
+next, use the `rsync` command to create a copy of the ISO file's contents in a
-directory we just created (we're showing partial output in the example shown
+local directory (we're only showing partial output in this example):
-here):

 ```bash
 $ rsync -avz /mnt/cdrom/ ./rhel-server-7.1-x86_64-customized